-For this, open Settings app of Windows 10.
+For this, open Settings app.
 The quickest way to open this app is using the hotkey/shortcut key ‘Windows key + I’.
 After opening the app, click on the Accounts section.

 If the account is not an Administrator, you can log out from that account and log in with another account and repeat the same steps.

-PowerShell is an easier way to find out administrator accounts including the built-in Administrator account of Windows 10.
+Using Command Prompt or PowerShell is an easier way to find out administrator accounts including the built-in Administrator account of Windows.
 Just a simple command will provide the output.

-First of all, open PowerShell using the Search box.
-Just type powershell and press the Enter key.
+First of all, open CMD or PowerShell using the Search box.

-When PowerShell window is opened, enter and execute the following command:
+When the console window is opened, enter and execute the following command:

 net localgroup administrators